adarsha-wagle/react-template/README.md

-# React Template with Axios, Material-UI, React Router, Redux Toolkit, and Vite
+# React Template with Material-UI, React Router Dom, Redux Toolkit, RTK Query and Vite

 A basic React template to kickstart your projects, featuring popular libraries and a clean folder structure.